Molecular models of DNA: Genomic and biotechnology applications of DNA molecular modeling

-Molecular models are useful in the design of structures for DNA nanotechnology.
+Molecular models are useful in for designing structures for DNA nanotechnology.
 Here, individual DNA tiles (model at left) self-assemble into a highly ordered DNA 2D-nanogrid (AFM image at right).

 There are various uses of DNA molecular modeling in Genomics and Biotechnology research applications, from DNA repair to PCR and DNA nanostructures.
-Two-dimensional DNA junction arrays have been visualized by Atomic force microscopy.
+Two-dimensional DNA junction arrays have been visualized by atomic force microscopy.

 DNA molecular modeling has various uses in genomics and biotechnology, with research applications ranging from DNA repair to PCR and DNA nanostructures.
 These include computer molecular models of molecules as varied as RNA polymerase, an E. coli, bacterial DNA primase template suggesting very complex dynamics at the interfaces between the enzymes and the DNA template, and molecular models of the mutagenic, chemical interaction of potent carcinogen molecules with DNA.
 These are all represented in the gallery below.

 Technological application include a DNA biochip and DNA nanostructures designed for DNA computing and other dynamic applications of DNA nanotechnology.

 The image at right is of self-assembled DNA nanostructures.
 The DNA "tile" structure in this image consists of four branched junctions oriented at 90° angles.
 Each tile consists of nine DNA oligonucleotides as shown; such tiles serve as the primary "building block" for the assembly of the DNA nanogrids shown in the AFM micrograph.

 Quadruplex DNA may be involved in certain cancers.
 Images of quadruplex DNA are in the gallery below.